 U: Aaron Brooks ($5,790): Even though it was just one game, the main beneficiary of James Harden’s absence was clearly Brooks.
 Saturday night against the Timberwolves, Brooks filled Harden’s shoes well as he put in 26 points, 5 assists, 4 rebounds and 2 steals.
 The matchup tonight against the Grizzlies is not as easy as the one was on Saturday, but without Marc Gasol, the Rockets should be able to score.
 If Harden is out, Brooks should be a very nice value play.

-Best of luck to you with your Monday DraftStreet and Fanduel Daily League Fantasy Basketball selections!Do you play in fantasy baseball daily leagues like FanDuel?
-If you aren't sure which players to select for your MLB lineup, or just want some DFS analysis and expert advice for your daily league lineups, RotoBaller is here to help.
-Read our exclusive Fantasy Baseball (MLB) DFS lineup picks for daily leagues and win!
+Best of luck to you with your Monday DraftStreet and Fanduel Daily League Fantasy Basketball selections!Do you play in fantasy football weekly leagues like FanDuel?
+If you aren't sure which players to select for your NFL lineup, or just want some DFS analysis and expert advice for your weekly league lineups, RotoBaller is here to help.
+Read our exclusive Fantasy Football (NFL) DFS lineup picks for weekly leagues and win!

 By popular demand, RotoBaller has aggregated all of our fantasy basketball NBA waiver wire pickups into a running list of NBA waiver options, so bookmark the page and check back often for updates.